 Apache Spark includes several libraries to help build applications for machine learning (MLlib), stream processing (Spark Streaming), and graph processing (GraphX).
 These libraries are tightly integrated in the Apache Spark ecosystem, and they can be leveraged out of the box to address a variety of use cases.

-Submit Apache Spark jobs with the Amazon EMR Step API, use Apache Spark with EMRFS to directly access data in Amazon S3, save costs using Amazon EC2 Spot capacity, and launch long-running or ephemeral clusters to match your workload.
+Submit Apache Spark jobs with the Amazon EMR Step API, use Apache Spark with EMRFS to directly access data in Amazon S3, save costs using Amazon EC2 Spot capacity, use Auto Scaling to dynamically add and remove capacity, and launch long-running or ephemeral clusters to match your workload.
 You can also easily configure Spark encryption using an Amazon EMR security configuration.
 Amazon EMR installs and manages Apache Spark on Hadoop YARN, and you can also add other Hadoop ecosystem applications on your cluster.
 Click here for more details about Amazon EMR features.

 Intent Media operates a platform for advertising on travel commerce sites.
 The data team uses Apache Spark and MLlib on Amazon EMR to ingest terabytes of e-commerce data daily and use this information to power their decisioning services to optimize customer revenue.
 Click here to learn more.

 As part of its Data Management Platform for customer insights, Krux runs many machine learning and general processing workloads using Apache Spark.
 Krux utilizes ephemeral Amazon EMR clusters with Amazon EC2 Spot Capacity to save costs, and uses Amazon S3 with EMRFS as a data layer for Apache Spark.